msh6/msh6/README.md

 🛠  Languages and Tools :

-**C++, Python, SQLm, MySQL, NumPy, Pandas, Matplotlib, TensorFlow, Visual Studio, Code::Blocks & Jupyter.**
+**C++, Python, SQL, MySQL, NumPy, Pandas, Matplotlib, TensorFlow, Visual Studio, Code::Blocks & Jupyter.**

 <!---
 msh6/msh6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.